-The Center for Adoption Support and Education (CASE) is the lead organization for the National Center.
-CASE is nationally recognized for its pioneering work in adoption-competent mental health services and fostering the development of a highly skilled adoption-competent workforce through its National Adoption Competency Mental Health Training Initiative (NTI), also funded by ACF.
+The Center for Adoption Support and Education (C.A.S.E.) is the lead organization for the National Center.
+C.A.S.E. is nationally recognized for its pioneering work in adoption-competent mental health services and fostering the development of a highly skilled adoption-competent workforce through its National Adoption Competency Mental Health Training Initiative (NTI), also funded by ACF.

 Our Partners